arifonoy05/airbnb-v2/README.md

 This is a practice project for learning `NextJS` and `TailwindCSS` while creating an [AirBnb](https://airbnb.com) clone

 ## Steps to run the Project
-Clone the repo <br>
+Make sure to have NodeJS installed on your system.
+If not, download and install it from [NodeJS](https://nodejs.org/en/) Clone the repo <br>
 `git clone https://github.com/arifonoy05/airbnb-v2.git`<br>